ioakeim-h/Generating-Data/README.md

 # Generating-Data
-<h3>Python script for finding product churn and switch for a leading telecommunication provider</h3>
+Python script for generating product churn and switch for a leading telecommunication provider

+generating data from existing csv files for product churn and product switch.

+This was part of a data science project

 This was for a data science project where me and my team developed a machine learning model to predict revenue three years into the future.
 Before doing so, however, we needed to generate new features (churn and switch) that would aid learning.